 - Chamomile tea

-- Sparkling water with lemon slices in it – both the lemon & the sparkles help with nausea.
+If you are really not a tea sipper try sparkling water with lemon slices in it as both the lemon & the sparkles help with nausea.

 2. High Protein & Low Carb Snacks